dedx-erpa/dedx/README.md

        if mloss has a third digit of 1, the bound electron correction is omitted
        The most sensible mode for common calculations would be mloss=24, which
        is the default if mloss is not specified.
+--v=  verbose level. if 0, the script runs silently. otherwise, progress is printed.

 Examples:
 1. Proton in aluminum, solid density at room temperature.